01-edu/public/subjects/java/checkpoints/date-formatter/README.md

 - `date`: the date to be formatted (as a UNIX time in seconds).
 - `format`: the format to convert the date to.
-- `formattedDate`: contains the date converted into the given format.
+- `formattedDate`: contains the date converted into the given format(in the "UTC" Timezone).

 Create getters for all the attributes and setters for `date` and `format`.
 The conversion should happen when you set the `format` or the `date`.
 If the `format` is not correct, the conversion shouldn't happen.
 Additionally, create methods to output the date in the specified `format`, and constructors with only the `date`, with `date` and `format`, and a default constructor.